On the subregular $J$-rings of Coxeter systems: Free fusion rings

 \subsection{Example 2: ${U_N^+}$}

-In this subsection we consider the free fusion ring $R$ arising from the fusion set $A=\{a,b\}$ with $\bar a=b$ and $a\circ a=a\circ b=b \circ a=b \circ a=\emptyset$.
+Consider the free fusion ring $R$ arising from the fusion set $A=\{a,b\}$ with $\bar a=b$ and $a\circ a=a\circ b=b \circ a=b \circ a=\varnothing$.
 The partition quantum group associated to $R$ is the \emph{free unitary quantum group} $U_N^+$.
 In the language of \cite{Freslon-1}, this quantum group corresponds to the category of \emph{$\mathcal{A}$-colored} noncrossing partitions where $\mathcal{A}$ is a \emph{color set} containing two colors \emph{inverse} to each other.

-Consider the Coxeter system $(W,S)$ with the following Coxeter diagram.
+Consider the Coxeter system $(W,S)$ with the following Coxeter diagram $G$.